CuriousDrive/Telerik-BlazorUI/README.md

 ## Running the Application

-- The app is in the Final folder.
-You should be able to just run without any extra setup.
+- You should be able to just run it without any extra setup.
+- The final version of this app will be in the last episode's folder.
 - If you are watching tutorials and want to refer to the code, then you can check out the code from that video's folder

 ## Telerik UI for Blazor Trial